 With the Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM 344, Panerai made yet another significant step towards becoming a full-blown Manufacture capable of making both cases and movements in-house.
 The 2010 model extended the range of chronographs powered by their hand-wound Calibre P.2004 that was introduced back in 2006 to power the then-future “complication” timekeepers.

-Made of 18-carat brushed rose gold, the oversized case of the watch sports the signature “cushion” shape with a nicely polished round bezel and the inevitable patented (or is it still patent-pending?) locking crown guard.
+Made of 18-karat brushed rose gold, the oversized case sports the signature “cushion” shape with a nicely polished round bezel and the inevitable patented (or is it still patent-pending?) locking crown guard.

-Like other Luminor models, the watch features Panerai’s trademark sandwich dial with the luminous layer placed between lower and upper parts of the dial.
+Like other Luminor models, the PAM344 features Panerai’s trademark sandwich dial with the luminous layer placed between lower and upper parts of the dial.
 The latter is colored in chocolate brown and looks just gorgeous together with the pink gold case and hands made of the same noble metal.

 Unlike the 1950 8 Days Rattrapante model, the PAM 344 features different “interface” for its power reserve indicator, instead of the original-looking linear display, this one uses a more traditional round sub-dial at 6 o’clock.

 The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with a thumb of your right hand.
 Well, even if you are a leftie, there will be no problem with starting and stopping the chrono with your left index finger!

-According to the company, the PAM 344 will be available soon in a limited run of only 150 copies: a number, which seems to be quite justified, since the watch is going to be offered at a base price of around $40,000.
+According to the company, the PAM 344 will be available soon in a limited run of only 150 copies: a number, which seems to be justified, since the Chrono Monopulsante is going to be offered at a base price of around $40,000.
 Presented at the SIHH 2010, the PAM344 will go on sale around the world later this year.

-Panerai Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa (Rose Gold) PAM344 watch specification
+Panerai Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM344 specification

 Price range: $40,000 (MSRP)